 “James Bond?
 Jason Bourne?”
 Our hero is being asked for the inspiration for naming his dog JB.
 “No,” he explains, “Jack Bauer.”
 This is a cheeky, nasty, meta, po-mo update of the spy genre, self-aware enough to name-check not just […]

 The Fifty Shades of Gray trilogy by E.L.
 James became an international blockbuster best-seller because it satisfies the deepest, most passionate, most secret longing of the female spirit.
 It has nothing to do with being tied up or spanked, but […]

-“Jupiter Ascending” was originally scheduled for release last summer and it does feel like a summer movie.
-Somehow warm weather makes us more in the mood for explosions and less in need of superfluities like plot, character, and dialogue that […]
+“Jupiter Ascending” was released in early 2015 but it was originally scheduled for release in the summer of 2014.
+It does feel like a summer movie.
+Somehow warm weather makes us more in the mood for explosions and less in […]

 Our friends from Bikini Bottom are back in another deliriously silly story, so tender-hearted and cheery that there is no way to resist it.
 Plus, it has superheroes, a pirate played by Antonio Banderas, existential metaphysics, the guitarist from Guns […]